DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-state.md

 # GroupingState Plugin Reference

 A plugin that manages the grouping state.
-It lists columns currently used for grouping, and holds the information about expanded/collapsed groups.
+It lists columns currently used for grouping and stores information about expanded/collapsed groups.

 ## User Reference